Tech, health care companies help lift US stocks higher

 BOND YIELDS: Bond prices fell.
 The yield on the 10-year Treasury rose to 2.56 percent from 2.54 percent late Wednesday.

 BITCOIN: The price of bitcoin extended its slide.
-The digital currency was down 11.4 percent to $10,083, according to the tracking site CoinDesk.
-Bitcoin futures on the Cboe Futures Exchange were 10.3 percent lower at $9,920.
+The digital currency was down 13 percent to $9,823, according to the tracking site CoinDesk.
+Bitcoin futures on the Cboe Futures Exchange were 10 percent lower at $9,900.
 The futures allow investors to make bets on the future price of bitcoin.
-Many finance pros believe the currency is experiencing a speculative bubble that could burst any time.
+Many finance pros believe bitcoin is in a speculative bubble that could burst any time.

 MARKETS OVERSEAS: In Europe, Germany's DAX lost 0.5 percent, while the CAC 40 in France slipped 0.4 percent.
 Britain's FTSE 100 declined 0.4 percent.
 In Asia, Japan's Nikkei 225 index lost 0.4 percent, while the Kospi in South Korea shed 0.3 percent.
 Hong Kong's Hang Seng rebounded from earlier losses to gain 0.3 percent.